 Caspian is a 10 year sorrel Arabian gelding that was rescued from his owner due to abuse and starvation.
 The new owner could no longer take care of him and needed to place him.
 Equamore in Ashland was over capacity so they had suggested OHR for sanctuary for him.
 He arrived at OHR in September 2013.
 Caspian is a beautiful boy who loves food and really wants attention; however, he is still timid about people.
 He seems to be more leery of men than women.
 He is being worked with daily and starting to come around.
-He is a very sweet boy; for the present he will remain a resident of OHR until he is able to get past his fear.
+He is a very sweet boy, but will need more work to overcome his fears.
 He is great in the pasture with other horses and the owner of the rescue says he is a sucker for bananas.

 Chance is a 5 year old bay Thoroughbred gelding who came to the rescue in bad shape.
 He was picked up in February of 2014.
 He was taken directly to OSU veterinary hospital and was not released for 5 days.
 Chance was diagnosed with wobbler disease and occasionally shows signs.
 He is the sweetest boy ever and loves attention.
 He has a huge personality and is quite the character.
 If you go out to the pasture he follows everywhere.
 He does fine in a stall as well but loves being outside.
 He is alpha in the pasture, but gets along fine with mares and geldings.
 He is great for the farrier and loves treats.
 This sweet boy knows how to touch one’s heart.